Postgraduate Program in Pediatric Dentistry

 - Strong didactic program, especially in orthodontics, with flexibility to accommodate diverse professional goals

-- Evidence-based, patient-centered care in both in- and out-patient settings with normal, developmentally disabled and medically compromised preschool and school-aged patients
+- Evidence-based, patient-centered care in both in- and out-patient settings for healthy, special needs, and medically compromised pediatric patients

 - Emphasis is placed on leadership for private practice, hospital or academic careers